reserve-protocol/rsr/README.md

 ## SlowWallet.sol

 SlowWallet.sol is a contract we use to prevent Reserve from transferring tokens out of the Reserve main wallet unexpectedly.
 More precisely, it delays transfers out of the wallet by 2 weeks.
+It is based off a contract we got audited with Trail of Bits.